- or -

 Haya Haraheet, the actress who plays Esther, was born in Haifa, in Palestine, before the founding of the state of Israel.
 She represents a region of the world that has known little but bloodshed and hatred, violence that is older than the Christianity that Ben-Hur comes to embrace.
 The character of Esther, however, is squandered in this film.

 She is pivotal to many plot developments but her full potential as a character is never realized.
-Of his sisters, Esther begs Judah: “Love them in the way they most need to be loved . . . ” This concept appears to be a new one for this character!
+Of his mother and sister, Esther begs Judah: “Love them in the way they most need to be loved . . . ” This concept appears to be a new one for this character!

 Rather than dramatically share the screen with this actress, Heston emotionally fore-arms her.
 His dramatic emphasis focused upon the male rivalry with Messala, a blood-lust that dominates the film.
 Heston believed that the story centered around the tormented relationship between this Jewish prince and his boyhood friend, a Roman who develops into a thug with a metal breastplate.
 Wyler probably did not.
 This director was frustrated with the performance by Heston because of this actor’s one-dimensional approach to a story that was so multi-layered that the art of adapting the book to a screenplay deserved the Oscar it did not receive.